• Skip to primary navigation

 Kalyan Raj Kota

-Research Engineer and Lab Manager, Hypervelocity Impact Laboratory
+Research Engineer, Hypervelocity Impact Laboratory

 Hometown: Nellore, AP, India